 Failure to settle accounts in full will prevent the student from registering for a subsequent semester, receiving academic credit, transcripts or any degree.
 Transcript holds are placed on any student account that chooses to use monthly payment plan, GA (Graduate Assistant) payment or RA (Resident Assistant) payments.
 These are elective plans for which the student or families decides to enroll which grant the student a postponement of payment for their student account.
 Until full payment is received by the University the student account is not considered satisfied.

-Semester bills for the academic year will be posted online in July with a due date of Aug.
-1, 2014, for the Fall Semester, and November with a due date of Dec.
-19, 2014, for the Spring Semester.
+Semester bills for the academic year will be posted online in mid-June with a due date of July 15th for the Fall semester, and early December with a due date of January 3rd for the Spring semester.
 All accounts that are not satisfied by the due date will be assessed a $100 late fee.